 12. Copy something the works

 If you don’t trust your own ability to style a buffet use ideas that you have seen that work.
-The picture below will take you to Amy Atlas portfolio, a professional sweet stylist with a gift for beautiful table presentation you can check out some of her work here.
+Amy Atlas is a professional sweet stylist with a gift for beautiful table presentation you can check out some of her work here.